Revolution Muslim: Times Square car bomb

 On May 1, 2010, a failed car bomb attempt was discovered by the New York City Police Department near the eastern corner of 1 Astor Plaza, the headquarters of Comedy Central parent company Viacom.
 The New York Daily News reported that police were looking into a possible link between the attempted bombing and the threats against Comedy Central.
 It turned out to be an unrelated event by Faisal Shahzad, a naturalized American citizen with ties to the Pakistani Taliban.
 Shahzad was arrested, pleaded guilty to ten counts, and was sentenced to life in prison.

 Revolution Muslim denied any involvement with the incident.
 Jesse Curtis Morton, aka Younes Abdullah Mohammed, the co-founder who still ran the group's website at the time, was in Times Square speaking out against President Barack Obama.
 But he said of the failed car bomb, "What do you think, I commanded somebody to blow up a building in the middle of Times Square? [...]
 It had nothing to do with the 'South Park' controversy.
 It was not an attack targeting Viacom."

 Hacking and closure

-In June 2010, Revolution Muslim's website was hacked and redirected to an image Muhammed.
+In June 2010, Revolution Muslim's website was hacked and redirected to an image of Muhammed.
 The United States shut down the Revolution Muslim website in late 2010 due to its threats of violence made against British MPs; it had posted the addresses of the MPs.

 Chesser had been arrested in July 2010 and pleaded guilty to all federal charges, receiving a sentence of 25 years in prison.
 Mohammed (Morton) was arrested in 2011, convicted and sentenced in 2012 to more than ten years in prison.